 Ethics in Science aims to provide formal training in the ethical questions and problems that arise in scientific and professional environments.
 Emphasis will be placed on reasoning through conflicts and arguments through discussion, written assignments, and oral presentations.
-Prerequisites: BIO 137, BIO 117L, BIO 138, BIO 118L, or Permission of the Instructor.
+Prerequisites: BIO 138; BIO 118L.